 - Keep moisture out of your rice thanks to the specially-designed domed lid, which controls water flow.

-- At less than $100, Panasonic’s is by far the cheapest rice cooker of the five.
+- At less than $100, Panasonic’s is by far the best sushi rice cooker of the five.

 - The warming feature lets you cook your rice in the morning, go to work, and come home to hot food.